Explore Philippines' Island Paradise

 Sagada

-Activities: Explore Sumaguing Cave, visit Echo Valley Hanging Coffins, trek through the rice terraces.
+Activities: Explore Sumaguing Cave, visit Echo Valley Hanging Coffins, trek rice terraces.

 Accommodation: Homestays, small lodges.